mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 - The amount and type of monsters in each room
 - Which rooms are the entrance and exit rooms
 - The visual theme of the dungeon

+#### 4.14 Map Resizing and Panning

+**How will we verify this specific requirement?**<br>
+This use case is essential to gameplay.
+We can judge it's success via playtesting using large scale map.
+A successful implementation will zoom and pan the map accordingly to the player/DM's touch/mouse.

 ## 5. Development schedule.